tomzx/blog.tomrochette.com-content/agi/task-tracking/article.md

 * Consensus
 * Average with some statistical measure (standard deviation)
 * Prioritization threshold (only the top x priorities defined, each item compared to the bottom of the stack)
-* Push by x in the task, then progressively more as the task doesn't get executed
+* Delay by a given duration, stored in the task, then progressively more whenever the task doesn't get executed

 Task properties
 * Name